 The measures needed to tackle the pandemic have put the digitally excluded in a precarious situation.
-The pandemic response has severely reduced libraries and other community organizations’ ability to offer their traditional digital inclusion programs.
-With face-to-face training classes, public access computer labs, and walk-in support services unavailable for several months, many lack access to connectivity, digital devices, or the required digital skills to access essential services, which have rapidly moved online.
+The COVID-19 response has severely reduced libraries and other community organizations’ ability to offer their traditional digital inclusion programs.
+With face-to-face training classes, public access computer labs, and walk-in support services unavailable for several months, many individuals and communities lack access to connectivity, digital devices, or the required digital skills to access essential services, which have rapidly moved online.
 Even before the pandemic, a more accessible, scalable model was needed to provide just-in-time supports.

 The Digital Navigator model is a solution to address both digital access as well as learning and upskilling, and at scale.
 This comprehensive approach addresses multiple layers of becoming digitally included.
 Its goal is to ensure residents receive on-demand tech support and relevant information to secure connectivity and devices, as well as access to foundational digital skills, learning and job training.
-This is done through much needed just-in-time, one-to-one and small group dedicated support via phone service, email, text, video chat, and other communication methods that work for the learner-worker.
+This is done through much needed just-in-time, one-to-one and small group dedicated support via phone service, email, text, video chat, in-person (if possible), and other communication methods that work for the learner-worker.